stevedatadog/vim-brownbag/08-slide.vpm.md

 fl: move the cursor to the next l character

-3yw: copy the next copy the next 3 words
+3yw: copy the next 3 words